khjoen/perf-tester/README.md

 Test done in 21379224 microseconds.
 ```

 The perf-tester stategy is used to get an idea of the time counted by the other board during the same test.
-Comparison of the results will most probably will introduce discrepancy of time between membres of system not sharing the same clock.
+Comparison of the results will most probably will introduce discrepancy of time between membres of system not sharing the same clock and will allow the calculation of a drifting rate.

 ```cpp
 // save compiler options